psanan/user_guide/README.md

 I also very much like to express myself in writing.

 I think people (myself included) reach for pings (direct chat messages) too much, and that they should be treated as if messages there may never be read, and disappear after being read.
-Is there a better place to put a message, that has more shared context, searchability, and visibility?
+Is there a better place to put a message, with more shared context, searchability, and visibility?
 A bug or doc comment are often better choices.
-An email or even a chat space message, while suffering some of the same problems, are usually preferable to a ping.
+An email or even a chat space message, while suffering some of the same problems, is usually preferable to a ping.

 ## Name and Cultural Background